Renee and I took an overnight train from Oslo thinking we’d maximise our time, have 36 hours in Bergen, and save the cost of a night’s accommodation.

-We had to battle the most unhelpful employee in the Information Centre to book a three hour cruise on a high-speed catamaran into the fjords.
+We wanted to do a fjords tour from Bergen but had to battle the most unhelpful employee in the Information Centre to book a three hour fjords cruise on a high-speed catamaran.

-It took us over an hour, several rounds of our own research and a couple of trips to the counter to book but the fjord, complete with waterfalls and beautiful, isolated houses was worth it when we got there.
+We had a short list of day trips from Bergen to narrow down to a decision yet it took us over an hour, several rounds of our own research and a couple of trips to the counter to book but the fjords, complete with waterfalls and beautiful, isolated houses were worth it when we got there.

-Our accommodation was right next to the Funicular which whisks you up Mount Fløyen in about five minutes for 90NOK.
-We went at around 10am on a weekday, before the peak time for cruise ship visitors in port as every time we walked past there was a line of people waiting and I’d read of 2-hour queues at lunchtime on weekends.
+Our accommodation was right next to the Fløibanen Funicular which whisks you up Mount Fløyen in about five minutes for NOK 95 return.
+We went at around 10am on a weekday, before the peak time for cruise ship visitors as every time we walked past there was a line of people waiting.
+I’d read of 2-hour queues at lunchtime on weekends.

 The ride to the top was basically Wellington’s cable car on steroids.

 You can really see how beautiful Bergen is from above, and the way it is set on a fjord.